NerunSmarts/finance-manager/README.md

 **This assumes you have node.js installed, if not, please install it from https://nodejs.org/**

-1. Starting inside the project directory, navigate to the last folder called "finance-manager", it should contain a folder called "src" using command prompt.
+1. Starting inside the project directory, navigate to the last folder called "finance-manager", it should contain a folder called "src" using command prompt. (yes, we are aware that the folder structure is kind of broken.
+We'll fix it later, right now we're busy writing it still.)

-2. Run `npm install` to install all dependencies from `package.json`
+2. Run `npm install` once you're in the correct diectory to install all dependencies from `package.json`

 3. Run the command `npm run start` to start the program, if you wish to start it without building.